chrisbuild124/chrisbuild124/README.md

 ### Current Projects

-- 🌐 Personal Website – A portfolio to showcase my work and skills *(link coming soon)*
+- 🌐 Personal Website – A portfolio to showcase my work *(in progress)*
 - 🛒 Grocery Store Tracker – A tool to help users manage shopping more efficiently. *(in progress)* My plan:
   - Use APIs such as Kroger to track prices in (almost real) time.
 Cache the results in a database.